LucernaSancta/advanced-snake/docs/config.md

         - 1: Win when there are no apple
         - 2: Win when only one snake is alive

+- `notifications`
+    - `flt_th` : If set to true will show a message if the ratio of the grid size and the screen size are not whole numbers (int) (eg. 800x800 and 30x30, 800/30=26.666 <= not an int)
+    - `ratios` : If set to true will show a message if the ratio of the screen is different to the one of the grid (eg. 800x800 and 10x20, 800/10 is not equal to 800/20)

 - `apples`
     - `number` : Number of apples generated at the start.
     - `power` : Defines the power value of an apple.